 of the Bible are often motivated by personal sins".

-claim is not "rationalization" but true by observation and "cognitive
+My claim is not "rationalization" but true by observation and "cognitive dissonance theory".
+Wikipedia explains: In

 Psychology, cognitive dissonance is the mental stress or discomfort